leuka-art/Building-up-to-a-transformer/README.md

 - Evaluate model performance through RMSE
 - Compare the variance of parameters in OLS vs Ridge
 - Select the optimal regularisation parameter λ

+This project began with implementing classical machine learning models from scratch as a stepping stone toward deep learning and transformer-based architectures.

+So far, I have developed an understanding of:

+- Linear regression as a geometric projection onto the column space of features
+- The role of the closed-form OLS solution and why it can become unstable under ill-conditioning
+- How gradient descent provides an iterative alternative to analytic solutions
+- Why feature standardisation is important for numerical stability
+- How ridge regression reduces variance
+- How cross-validation can be used to evaluate generalisation and find optimal hyperparameters

+Next steps:

+Logistic regression
+Multi-layer perceptrons (MLPs) and backpropagation Deep neural networks
+Attention mechanisms and transformer architectures